ccheshirecat/volant/README.md

 For instance, the Kestrel agent acts as a robust PID1 and is responsible for setting up the guest environment in multiple scenarios, and also acts as a secure proxy to workloads inside network-isolated VM's over vsock, providing a frictionless path to maximum isolation.

-If you require more fine-grained control, it is possible to override the kernel paths and the fledge artifact builder has flags for --no-kernel, --no-init, or --init <path>.
+If you require more fine-grained control, it is possible to override the kernel paths and the fledge artifact builder has configuration settings for using your own init.
 Refer to the documentation for more details.

 ---